wishuhere/First-year/README.md

-This is a small project when i was a freshman
+This is some small projects when i was a freshman